DesktopMan/desticli/README.md

 ### *normalize* - Item normalization

-Evenly destributes the given items across all your characters.
+Evenly distributes the given items across all your characters.
 The vault will not be normalized but it must have one free general slot.

 ```
 ./desticli.py normalize all